-Special signs are available to increase the public’s awareness of driving while impaired or to honor those who lost their lives in the service of others including fallen veterans, police officers, public servants and individuals killed in action.
+Unique signs are available to increase the public’s awareness of driving while impaired or to honor those who lost their lives in the service of others, including fallen veterans, police officers, public servants, and individuals killed in action.

 Makeshift Roadside Memorials

-However, their numbers have increased significantly in recent years where families bring flowers and tributes to mourn the life of someone they loved before tragedy transformed the location into a sacred spot.
+However, their numbers have increased significantly in recent years, where families bring flowers and tributes to mourn the life of someone they loved before tragedy transformed the location into a sacred spot.

-Remembering those who lost their lives in roadside accidents by marking the spot as a spiritual place remains relevant long after the loved one dies and the emotional mourning has eased as daily life returns to somewhat normal.
+Remembering those who lost their lives in roadside accidents by marking the spot as a spiritual place remains relevant long after the loved one dies, and the emotional mourning has eased as daily life returns to somewhat normal.

 IDOT Issues Temporary Roadside Memorials Signs

 However, there’s an exception for the surviving family of other victims involved in the crash who lost their lives through the reckless action or intoxication of the driver at fault.

 This program works identically to the fatal accident memorial sign program except that the sign above the family’s sign noting the victim and the date of death reads “PLEASE DON’T DRINK AND DRIVE.”

-If one or more additional, unrelated reckless driving death subsequently occurred in close proximity to an existing commemorative plaque, the [IDOT] reserves the right to use the same marker to memorialize the subsequent death or deaths, by adding names of the additional persons on the Commemorative Plaques.”
+If one or more additional, unrelated reckless driving death subsequently occurred near an existing commemorative plaque, the [IDOT] reserves the right to use the same marker to memorialize the subsequent death or deaths by adding names of the additional persons on the Commemorative Plaques.”

 Participating in the Program

 Currently, the state agency requires $50 for the commemorative plaque with the deceased victim’s name and an additional $150 for the RECKLESS DRIVING COST LIVES memorial sign posted above the family’s plaque.

-However, the designated sign location may be changed if there are safety concerns, interference with traffic control equipment or other restrictions.
+However, the designated sign location may be changed if there are safety concerns, interference with traffic control equipment, or other restrictions.

 Illinois Department of Transportation